-BUNDU OIL & GAS (red demarcation) is a subsidiary of Challenger Energy Ltd, an Australian company formerly known as Sunset Ltd. They are interested in a 4,200 km2 area straddling Dr Beyers Naudé, Blue Crane Route and Inxuba Yethemba Municipalities.
-This application is referred to as the Cranemere project; the name of a beautiful farm situated between Pearston and Graaff-Reinet, an area that features in the book Plains of the Camdeboo, by Eve Palmer.
+BUNDU OIL & GAS (red demarcation) is a subsidiary of Challenger ergy Ltd, an Australian company formerly known as Sunset Ltd. They are interested in a 4,20 km2 area straddling Dr Beyers Naudé, Blue Crane Route and Inxuba Yethemba Municipal streferred to as the Cranemere project; the name of a beautiful farm sited between Pearston and Graaff-Reinet, an area that features in the book Plains of the Camo, by Eve Palmer.